Cloud security: a guide for small businesses

 Your business is responsible for:

-Renting a secure office building works the same way.
+Think of it like renting a secure office building.
 The landlord provides locks, security cameras, and access control systems.
 But you're responsible for not propping the door open, giving keys only to trusted people, and not leaving confidential documents on your desk overnight.

 For small businesses using cloud accounting software, this means the provider secures the platform, but you secure the way you use it.